Table of Contents

 I think this is a decent product.
 It’s not by any means the best, but it has everything you need in a keyboard.

 The keys feel nice and heavy for this price range.
-Finding keyboards that have heavy weighted keys is not an easy thing for anything near this price range.
+Finding keyboards that have heavy weighted keys is not a straightforward thing for anything near this price range.

-I was actually surprised with the sound on the SP4200.
-I don’t believe it competes with a few of the others I have mentioned, but it definitely seems like a step above the Wiliams Rhapsody 2.
+I was surprised by the sound of the SP4200, but I don’t think it competes with most others on the list.
+Still, it seems like a step above the Wiliams Rhapsody 2.

-Yamaha Education Suite teaches you to play by breaking down songs into individual components, like pitch and rhythm.
+The Yamaha Education Suite teaches you how to play by breaking down songs into individual components, like pitch and rhythm.

-Yamaha makes great products for beginners and the YPG-235 is a keyboard I like to recommend.
+Yamaha makes excellent products for beginners, and the YPG-235 is a keyboard I like to recommend.

-The reason why it’s technically a keyboard and not a digital piano is because it comes with 500 different sounds and isn’t primarily made to emulate the closest thing to an actual acoustic piano.
+The YPG technically is a keyboard and not a digital piano because it comes with 500 different sounds—it’s primary function isn’t emulating an acoustic piano.

-- 76 piano-style keys with Graded Soft Touch Technology allow for expressive performances
+- 76 piano-style keys with Graded Soft Touch Technology allowing for expressive performances

 - USB connectivity and compatibility with music software on your computer